Doing better business – building a healthier workforce

 You have a legal duty to ensure your employees are protected from work-related health problems, so carry out regular reviews of health and safety in general – ‘slips and trips’, and identify and act on issues.

-More specifically, check, or encourage your employees to check that their workstations are ergonomically sound.
+More specifically, check, or encourage your employees to check that their workstations are ergonomically sound – especially when many of us are still working from home.

 Are they having to twist?
 Are their seats fit for purpose?
 Is there glare, noise, dust?
 Do they need wrist rests or footrests?